 For repair shops that specialize in a broader mix of import and/or domestic nameplates, buying a different OEM factory scan tool for each may be more than they can afford.
 Most factory scan tools sell in the $2,000-plus range, and they work on only a limited range of vehicle applications.
 Some OEMs have one scan tool for pre-OBD II vehicles and another for the newer OBD II-compliant vehicles.
 For this kind of situation, an aftermarket scan tool such as those made by Actron, AutoXray, Equus, OTC, Snap-On and others might be a more affordable repair solution.
 But what kind of aftermarket scan tool?

 Aftermarket scan tools run the gamut from those for specific import makes (such as Volkswagen, Mercedes-Benz, etc.), to those that can interface with nearly all makes and models, both import and domestic.
 The "universal" scanners provide the most flexibility, but typically require purchasing additional cartridges and adapters to handle Asian and European makes.
-When you add up the cost of the scanner itself ($800 to $4,000 or more for a professional grade tool), plus the different cartridges and adapters, which may range in price from $300 to $800 or more, you can make a significant investment in diagnostic hardware and software, which also will have to be periodically updated with new software and/or hardware to keep up with changing technology.
+When you add up the cost of the scanner itself ($1500 to $5,000 or more for a professional grade tool), plus the different cartridges and adapters, which may range in price from $300 to $800 or more, plus annual licensing fees, you can make a significant investment in diagnostic hardware and software, which also will have to be periodically updated with new software and/or hardware to keep up with changing technology.

 Keep in mind that every aftermarket scan tool is different.
 An $800 scanner will not have the same features and capabilities as one that costs five times as much.
 In some cases, you are paying extra for color graphics, a larger display or more built-in features, rather than add-ons, etc. So you have to shop and compare carefully to see exactly what you are getting.

 In recent years, various vendors have developed software and apps that allow your desktop PC, laptop PC, tablet or smart phone to function as a plug-in or wireless scan tool.
 The sophistication of the software varies greatly as does its usefulness as a diagnostic tool.